 The autumn frost signals the end to the garden for the year, as well as the end of fresh-grown herbs picked from outdoors and brought in for food and teas.
-Creative gardeners are beginning to ask, “Can you grow herbs in water?”
+Creative gardeners are asking, “Can you grow herbs in water?”.

 Herbs That Root in Water

 Herbs that root in water and grow through the winter months are perennial herbs.
 Annual herbs are designed by nature to grow one season, produce seeds, and then die.
 Perennials will keep coming back and producing more leaves as long as you keep pinching off the older leaves as they grow to full size.